-The assumption of an incident by a team must be as smooth and orderly as possible.
+- The assumption of an incident by a team must be as smooth and orderly as possible.
 An orderly transition saves money and assures that fire fighting continues in an orderly manner.
-The local team already in place remains in charge until incoming team members are briefed by their counterparts.

-- The ordering area should specify the times of arrival and transition by the incoming team.
-These should be discussed with the incoming incident commander when determined so that the transition is orderly. - The ordering unit should accomplish the following actions prior to the arrival of the incoming team: - > Determine incident command post/base location. - Order support equipment, supplies, and basic support organization for the incident. - > Secure an ample supply of appropriate maps.
-This is a critical item. - > Determine the team's transportation needs and obtain needed vehicles. - > Schedule Agency Administrator briefing time and location. - Obtain necessary information for the Administrator briefing. - Obtain necessary communications equipment.
+The local team already in place remains in charge until incoming team members are briefed by their counterparts. - The ordering area should specify times of arrival and transition by the incoming team.
+These should be discussed with the incoming incident commander so transition is orderly. - The ordering unit should accomplish the following actions prior to the arrival of the incoming team: - > Determine incident command post/base location. - > Order support equipment, supplies, and basic support organization for the incident. - > Secure an ample supply of appropriate maps.
+This is critical. - > Determine the team's transportation needs and obtain needed vehicles. - > Schedule agency administrator briefing time and location. - > Obtain necessary information for the administrator briefing. - > Obtain necessary communications equipment.

 There should be two briefings for the incoming team.
-The first briefing should be by the Agency Administrator at a site away from the incident.
-The second briefing should be by the existing incident commander at the incident command post.
-The time needed for transition will depend on the complexity of the incident, the expertise of the existing team, and/or other problems.
-The WFSA and Delegation of Authority should be completed prior to the first briefing.
+The first briefing should be by the agency administrator at a site away from the incident.
+The second briefing should be by the current incident commander at the incident command post.
+The time needed for transition will depend on the complexity of the incident, the expertise of the existing team, and/or other issues.
+The WFSA and delegation of authority should be completed prior to the first briefing.